yubo/datadog-agent/test/kitchen/README.md

 guide](https://github.com/opscode/test-kitchen/wiki/Getting-Started).

 ### Adding a Platform
-Tests are executed on Azure.
-Platforms are defined in `kitchen-azure.yml`.
+Tests are executed on Azure in ci.
+Platforms are defined in the OS dependent files kitchen testing definitions in /.gitlab/kitchen_testing/<os>.yaml

 ### Adding a Suite
 Suites define the commands that should be run on a platform as Chef recipes, and tests that verify the outcome of these commands written in RSpec.
-Suites are defined in `kitchen-azure.yml`.
+Suites are defined in specific yaml files in the `test-definitions` directory.

 Add new cookbooks by describing them in `Berksfile`.
 If you want to write your own cookbook that is specific to this repository, place it in the